Pentax K-5 II vs Sony A7S III

 Studio photographers will appreciate that the Pentax K-5 II (unlike the A7S III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7S III is a recent model that features in the current product line-up of Sony.
-In contrast, the K-5 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-5 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-5 II was succeeded by the Pentax K-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-5 II and A7S III can be found, respectively, in the Pentax K-5 II Manual (free pdf) or the online Sony A7S III Manual.

 So how do things add up?
 Which of the two cameras – the Pentax K-5 II or the Sony A7S III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.